MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 You can find the sample of **factoring large numbers** in the [Resource estimation sample notebooks](https://github.com/microsoft/Quantum/tree/main/samples/azure-quantum/resource-estimation/estimation-factoring.ipynb), or run it in the notebook gallery sample of your [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

-## Resource estimation for quantum safe planning
+## Resource estimation for quantum-safe planning

 The Resource Estimator can also be used to analyze the impact of quantum computing on classical cryptography.
-You can estimate the resources needed to break a particular encryption algorithm by using a future scaled quantum computer.
+You can estimate the resources needed for a future scaled quantum computer to break a particular encryption algorithm..

 Go to [quantum.microsoft.com](https://quantum.microsoft.com/experience/quantum-cryptography) and check out the Azure Quantum Resource Estimator for cryptography.